Why Collaboration with Finance Benefits Procurement and the Whole Company

 Financial professionals at companies of all sizes have long worked hand in glove with procurement departments.
 While this is hardly surprising, given the role of finance in procurement, what is surprising is how frequently team collaboration between these two departments is hindered by an insistence on maintaining the procurement and finance functions in separate silos, operating in tandem but not sharing resources in an optimally effective way.

 Procurement is singled out in these discussions because, like the finance function, it touches all areas of business.
-From optimising the supply chain to eliminating waste and human error in internal processes, streamlining procurement creates value and reduces costs for the entire organisation.
-Achieving such optimisation, however, requires a close and collaborative relationship with finance—one that relies on shared resources, crystal clear communication, and a mutual commitment to maximum return on investment (ROI) on every dollar spent.
+From optimizing the supply chain to eliminating waste and human error in internal processes, streamlining procurement creates value and reduces costs for the entire organization.
+Achieving such optimization, however, requires a close and collaborative relationship with finance—one that relies on shared resources, crystal clear communication, and a mutual commitment to maximum return on investment (ROI) on every dollar spent.

 The kicker, of course, is that it’s possible for finance teams to have these relationships with ALL business units, provided the culture, technology, and leadership support their development.